mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ![Wireshark without dissector]({{ "/assets/creating-wireshark-dissectors-1/before.png" | absolute_url }})

-it's pretty hard to tell what the various bytes in the data part represents.
+it's hard to tell what the various bytes in the data part represents.

 Wireshark is written in C, and dissectors for Wireshark are generally also written in C. However, Wireshark has a Lua implementation that makes it easy for people who are unfamiliar with C to write